jhjn/pp/README.md

 !! command | xargs -0 printf 'foo %s bar\n'
 ~~~
 ---
 ### Want to keep your command in the line?
-Use `sed &&`.
+Use `echo &&`.
 To keep the command line (e.g. on line 42) when run, begin your command with:
 ~~~
-!! sed 42!d $IN && command
+!! echo '!! '"$line" && command
 ~~~
-To not have to worry about line number you can use tags and a self replicating sed script, it's a little longer.
-Tag your line at the end so the line number can be referenced. `t` is just an example tag character.
+Make sure the exclamation marks aren't in double quotes where in shells the have a different meaning.

+---
+### Want comments in your markdown file?
+Use `!!#`
+The shell will ignore whatever is between a `#` and a newline.
 ~~~
-!! sed '$t!d;s/$t!/$''t!/g' $IN && command; #t
+!!# This is a comment and will only be visible before processing
 ~~~

 ---
 ### Want to chain multiple preprocesses together?
 Use `pp`.
-There are three auxiliary texts `{header,footer,body}_main.md` and one main file `main.md`, **pp** can be called from within `main.md` to compile the auxiliary files before importing each one in the appropriate location.
+There are three auxiliary texts `{header,footer,body}.md` and one main file `main.md`, **pp** can be called from within `main.md` to compile the auxiliary files before importing each one in the appropriate location.

 ~~~
-~$ cat header_main.md
+~$ cat header.md
 ---
 title: MAIN
 subtitle: Generated with pp